 "There has never been, in the 90 year history that we’ve had, an organization that’s helped us progress more than Pendaran."- Mr. Evan Weiner, Chief Operating Officer, Edw.
 C. Levy Co., Detroit Michigan

 "As a result of Pendaran, our people stopped fighting fires and started preventing problems.
 Instead of blame and excuses, they worked across all departments to bring solutions.
-The improvements in quality, cost, and morale were impressive."- Mr. Dan DiSebastian, Former Vice President, Meridian Die Casting
+The improvements in quality, cost, and morale were impressive."- Mr. Dan DiSebastian, CEO & President, Fontana America Inc.

 "... the Virtual Workplace gave me that ability to simulate a production environment with my artisans, my supervisors and my managers to bring home to them the pillars of safety, quality, schedule and cost, in that order.
 We’ve driven down our OSHA reportable accidents ...We’ve driven down our lost work days ... so the initial results are paying off."- Col. Mitchell Bauman, Commanding Officer, FRC - East